opendatasoft/ods-documentation/source/other_resources/accessibility/accessibility.rst

 Since the |IAADA| and doesn't define the regulations, organizations are encouraged to use the **WCAG 2.0 level AA guidelines**.

-Therefore, the Opendatasoft public facing content is **ADA compliant because it follows WCAG 2.0 - AA**.
+Therefore, the Opendatasoft public-facing content is **ADA compliant because it follows WCAG 2.0 - AA**.

 We also have a |VPAT| accessible on demand.